-A test bench will be provided to help you test clk_div and clk_gen, although you should also test each entity using your own test benches.
+A test bench is provided to help you test clk_div and clk_gen, although you should also test each entity using your own test benches.

 Turn in all vhdl files.
-For clk_div, include in your pre-lab report example waveforms for clock ratios of 2 and 4.
-See the test bench for details on how to change the ratio.
+For clk_div, include in your pre-lab report waveforms for clock ratios of 2 and 4.
+See the testbench for details on how to change the ratio.
 For clk_gen, your code will be tested using a testbench similar to the one provided, so make sure there are no error messages during your simulations.
 Also, make sure to test different ms times for the button press.